stephenbinns/handshake/README.md

 `isArray()` - will throw if the value is not an `array` type.
 `isTrue()` - will throw if the value is not `true`, this will not allow truthy values (since these are a path to madness).
 `isFalse()` - will throw if the value is not `false`.

-`
-All methods can be chained like so
+All methods can be chained like so:

 `precondition('foo').isNotNullOrUndefined().isString().isNotEmpty()`

 Preconditions will fail fast so it best practice to use the most general condition to least.

+There are sensible defaults for error messages but should you wish to change them the conditions will accept a string with a new message.

+`precondition('').isNotEmpty('Argument: foo should have been filled in`);`

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).